 compensation, medical professional liability, homeowners and other

-Both reports will be refreshed daily through March 9 and then each Monday
+Both reports will be refreshed daily through March 8 and then on each

-through the end of March.
-These abbreviated reports are available for
+Monday through the end of March.
+These abbreviated reports are available

 For questions regarding the reports or data, contact the NAIC Research &

 Complete and in-depth market share information will be featured in the 2012

 Market Share Reports for Property/Casualty and the 2012 Market

 Share Reports for Life/Fraternal, which will be available this summer.

 About the NAIC

 The National Association of Insurance Commissioners (NAIC) is the U.S.